bonesoul/CoiniumServ/README.md

 ##### Binary distributions

-You can also purchase [binary distribution](http://www.coiniumserv.com/shop/releases/coiniumserv/) for easier setup and meanwhile help the development of the project.
+You can purchase [binary distribution](http://www.coiniumserv.com/shop/releases/coiniumserv/) for easier setup and meanwhile support the development of the project.

 ### Support the project